harrisonmg/moku/examples/README.md

 `cargo doc --open --document-private-items --example blinky`

 ## event_queue
-Shows a very basic implementation of an event queue within a moku state machine.

-## transition_table
-Shows a very basic implementation of an event queue with event transitions defined using a centralized transition table.
+Shows a very basic implementation of an event queue with event transitions defined in a centralized location.